openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 its recipients by selecting a **Send to** option.
 You can select one or more recipient groups for each message.
-For details about who is included in each of the preset recipient groups, see :ref:`Bulk Email Who Is Included or Excluded`.
+For details about who is included in each of the preset recipient groups, see :ref:`Bulk Email Who Is Included or Excluded`

-When you send a message to more than one recipient group, duplicate recipients are filtered out, so that someone who belongs to more than one of the recipient groups (for example, a course team member who is also enrolled in the course) only receives one copy of the message.
+When you send a message to more than one recipient group, duplicate recipients are filtered out, so that someone who belongs to more than one of the recipient groups only receives one copy of the message.
+For example, if you address an email message to learners in a particular cohort as well as to learners in the Verified enrollment track, a learner who is in the cohort AND is in the Verified enrollment track will only receive one email message.

 The following preset recipient groups are available.